mattmorgante/phonenotes/README.md

 ## Get Started
 #### Prerequisites

+To run the app on your machine, you need:
 * Rails 4+
 * Ruby 2+
 * Bundler

 #### Instructions
+To get up and running, do the following:
 * git clone https://github.com/mattmorgante/phonenotes.git
 * cd phonenotes
 * bundle install